Qazeer/artefacts.help/pages/azure/activity_logs.md

 ### Activity log key fields

-The key fields in the subscription / activity log schema are:
+The key fields in the subscription/activity log schema are:

   - `identity.claims`: nested JSON with information about the identity that performed the action and its authentication method.